ARWNI2S/NI2S-ThirdParty/README.md

-# NI2S-ThirdParty
+# NI2S Third Party
-Third party code customizations
+This repository contains certain open source third-party software customizations used by the NI2S runtime and component modules.

+## Contents